openjdk/jextract/doc/GUIDE.md

 Jextract assumes that the version of a native library that a project uses is relatively stable.
 Therefore, jextract is intended to be run once, and then for the generated sources to be added to the project.
 Jextract only needs to be run again when the native library, or jextract itself are updated.
-(This is also the workflow that jextract itself uses for talking to the libclang library).
+(This is also the workflow that jextract itself follows: jextract depends on the [libclang](https://clang.llvm.org/docs/LibClang.html) native library in order to parse C sources).

 ### Library Loading